Should I Build or Buy AI Voice Agents? A Guide

 Deciding whether to create your own AI voice agent from scratch or purchase a ready-made solution is one of the first major hurdles you'll face.
 This isn't just a technical choice—it's a strategic one that impacts your budget, timeline, and team's focus for years to come.

-Compare the costs: build vs. buy
+Let's talk about the cost: build vs. buy

 When you compare building an AI voice agent from scratch to buying a pre-built solution, the costs go far beyond the initial price tag.
 To make a smart decision, you need to look at the total cost of ownership.
 This includes the upfront investment, the long-term expenses to keep it running, and the hidden costs that often catch teams by surprise.
 Let's break down what you can expect financially from each path.